monsoonmaelstrom/book2/book2.md

 Iverson has been watching us spar for probably close to ten minutes before I finally feel that same physical rippling sensation that makes the inside of my head feel like it’s expanding in size.
 Like before, I let myself appear distracted.
 Like I’m searching for the source.

 Amelia goes on the attack, taking advantage of the perceived lapse in my attention.
 This time though, I control the fall as she takes me to the ground.
 She comes out on top and is able to successfully pin me.
 It’s a good one.
-If I was really willing to suffer for it, maybe I could get out.
+If I was willing to suffer for it, maybe I could get out.
 But I’m not, so I don’t.

 I tap the mat.
 “You win.”